peaceful-james/budget-development/README.md

              elixir-ls-path "~/elixir-ls/release")
 ```

-Add this madness to the `.spacemacs` file:
+Add this stuff to the `.spacemacs` file in the `user-config` section:

 ```
 ;; LSP STUFF